uoy-cs-eng2/mdbook-practicals/src/practicals/modelling-and-metamodelling/software-distribution-dsl.md

 ## Solution

-Try to design your own metamodel before you check out the solution below ([sdl.emf](solutions/software-distribution-dsl/sdl.emf)).
+Try to design your own metamodel before you check out the solution below (part of the [solution ZIP](../../solutions/practical6.zip)).

 ```emfatic
 {{#include ../../../solutions/practical6/software-distribution-dsl/sdl.emf}}